Special Educational Needs & Disabilities

 If your child is experiencing problems in school, their class teacher will pass on his or her concerns first to you, the parent and then to Mrs. Lintin who will then monitor your child's progress and do a classroom observation.
 Various assessments may also be carried out.

-Following this you will be invited in for a meeting and it may be suggested that your child is placed on the 'Special Needs Register'.
-This means they will be given a pupil profile which will have some targets for the next term.
-The pupil profile will also show you how the school is going to help your child and suggest ways in which you can help at home.
-Initially your child will be at the 'school support' stage which means that their class teacher will monitor their progress very carefully and invite you in for a progress report every three months - Christmas/Easter and Summer.
-These meetings will usually coincide with the termly Parent's Meetings.
+Following this you will be invited in for a meeting and it may be suggested that your child is placed on the 'Special Educational Needs and Disabilities Register'.
+This means they will be given a Learning Passport which will have some targets for the next term.
+The Learning Passport will also show you how the school is going to help your child and suggest ways in which you can help at home.
+Initially your child will be at the 'school support' stage which means that their class teacher will monitor their progress very carefully and invite you in for a progress report three times each academic year.

 If it is felt that your child needs additional help and that expected progress is not being made we will suggest that an outside agency becomes involved.
-The school has access to a number of such agencies including the Educational Psychologist (EP) the Specialised Teaching Team (STT) the Teaching and Learning Centre (TLC), the Social Communication Outreach Team, the Speech and Language Team (SALT) and the Sensory Impaired service and School Nursing Service.
+The school has access to a number of such agencies including the Educational Psychologist (EP), the Specialised Teaching Team (STT), The Working Together Team, the Speech and Language Team (SALT), the Sensory Impaired Service and Health Visitors (depending on the age of the child).

-In some cases, where there are many agencies involved we recommend that a 'TEAM ABOUT THE CHILD' (TAC) meeting is opened .
+In some cases, where there are many agencies involved we recommend that a 'Team Around The Child' (TAC) meeting is opened .
 This helps us to get all the people concerned in the same room every 6-8 weeks and makes the whole system a lot more effective.
 It is particularly useful where you, the parents, are also experiencing problems at home.

 www.ipsea.org.uk - this is a nationally based charity providing legally based advice to families on SEN.